Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 With regard to our Medicare Advantage bids for the 2018 plan year, our organization is working diligently on our bid submissions which are due in early June.
 With the overhang associated with the terminated transaction now behind us, we believe we'll be positioned for stronger growth next year while we maintain pricing discipline.
 We continue to receive a number of questions about the assumptions that will be reflected in our bids.
 For competitive reasons, we won't be specific on these, but I will reiterate three of the key points we shared at our Investor Day last week.

 First, we are incorporating our recent 2017 outperformance into our pricing and will reflect any new information as it becomes available in advance of the bid submissions.
 Second, we are assuming the nondeductible health insurance fee, also known as the HIF, resumes in 2018 as is scheduled under current law.
-This will result in a reduction of benefits and our increases in premiums for our members, which could create some member dislocation given the importance of stable premiums and benefits to member retention and new sales.
-And third, our bids will reflect the outcome of our ongoing STARs (10:37) bonus efforts with CMS and we will update the Street on our progress in this regard during our second quarter conference call.
+This will result in a reduction of benefits and/or increases in premiums for our members, which could create some member dislocation given the importance of stable premiums and benefits to member retention and new sales.
+And third, our bids will reflect the outcome of our ongoing Stars bonus efforts with CMS, and we will update the Street on our progress in this regard during our second quarter conference call.

 Turning to our other businesses, our Group and Specialty segment is having another good year.
 Our performance is running in line with expectations, with a focus on smaller employers paying dividends as it gives the organization focus as well as the opportunity to add meaningful value for our customers.